International Committee for the Promotion of Chinese Industrial Cooperatives

 The Executive Board shall meet at least once every three months, and may meet at any time upon the specific request of the chairman, or the majority of the Executive Board, or more than 20 members of the Committee.

-The Executive meeting shall only be valid when at least two thirds of the Executive members attend it.
+The Executive meeting shall only be valid when at least two thirds of the Executive members participate in it.
 A resolution adopted by the Executive Board shall only come into effect when it gains the vote of the majority of the Board members who are present at the Executive Meeting, unless otherwise regulated.
-The documents of the Executive meeting should be delivered to the Executive members who attend the meeting by the Secretariat for review and approval.
+The documents of the Executive meeting should be delivered to the Executive members who participate in the meeting by the Secretariat for review and approval, and then sent to all members.

 The agenda of the Executive meeting and the relevant documents which shall be submitted to the meeting for discussion should be delivered to all the Executive members by the secretary-general at least one week before the meeting.

-The Committee has one chairman, two vice-chairmen.
+The Committee has one chairman, two to four vice-chairmen.
 Their functions are:

 1. Host the General Assembly and the Executive meetings;